muzishen/IMAGGarment/README.md

 # and modify the path in train_color_adapter.sh, train_stage1.sh and train_stage2.sh
 # train color adapter
 sh train_color_adapter.sh
+# Once training of color adapter is complete, you can convert the weights into the desired format.
+python change.py
 # train stage1 model
 sh train_stage1.sh
 # train stage2 model